-13% of doctors do not consider measles a dangerous disease.
-12% of doctors consider the second dose of MMR to be useless.
+13% of general practitioners do not consider measles a dangerous disease.
+12% of general practitioners consider the second dose of MMR to be useless.

-33% of doctors do not believe that MMR vaccination should be mandatory for children under 2 years of age.
+33% of general practitioners do not believe that MMR vaccination should be mandatory for children under 2 years of age.
 (France)

-The higher the level of education, age and income, the more often parents refused the MMR, and chose a non-combined measles vaccine.
+The higher the level of education, age and income, the more likelihood of parents refusing the MMR, and choosing a monovalent measles vaccine.
 (United Kingdom)Measles, mumps, rubella, and varicella combination vaccine: safety and immunogenicity alone and in combination with other vaccines given to children.
 Measles, Mumps, Rubella, Varicella Vaccine Study Group.
 1997, White, Clin Infect Dis

 After the MMRV vaccine, much less varicella antibodies are produced than after a separate vaccine, but more measles antibodies, as compared to MMR. .CDC Pinkbook Mumps

 In pre-vaccination times, 15-27% of mumps cases were asymptomatic.
 The number of asymptomatic cases today is unknown, as it is unclear how the vaccine modifies clinical symptoms.
 Orchitis (testicular inflammation) is the most common complication of mumps, but it is only possible in post-pubertal males.
 Orchitis is primarily unilateral.
 Infertility caused by mumps orchitis is quite rare, even in cases of bilateral orchitis.